PazAT/Support-Deck-Builder/README.txt

 # Support-Deck-Builder

-/** This program has not yet been updated to reflect the changes to support decks as of 14/12/16.
-An update with those changes is impending and should be available by 18/12/16. **/
+/**	This program has been updated with the changes made by Konami on 14/12/16	**/

 A brute force solver for Support Decks in SWFC